IEIT-Yuan/Yuan2.0-M32/docs/eval_humaneval.md

 ### Introduction

-**examples/eval\_humaneval.sh.** The evaluation results for HumanEval on MOE model could be obtained by running this program.
+**examples/eval\_humaneval.sh.** The evaluation results for HumanEval on Yuan2.0-M32 model could be obtained by running this program.

-Before running the evaluation program, you only have to specify the following checkpoint\_path in bash script by yourself, the other necessary paths are already set up.&#x20;
+Before running the evaluation program, you have to specify the following checkpoint\_path in bash script by yourself.&#x20;

 | Variable name     | Description                                         |
 | ----------------- | --------------------------------------------------- |